kismusito/reactTakehome/README.md

 # Frontend take home assignment for React.JS
 ## Requirements:
 ### Fork this repository
+### Create utility function for sorting JSON lists
+•	Test data is provided in src/data in JSON format

+•	Test data is unsorted so in order to display it you will need a function that takes in the json file and returns it sorted by date

 ### Under Graphs tab add graphs for the user’s income and followers over time using the Recharts library.
-•	Test data is provided in src/data in JSON format

 •	Library located at https://www.npmjs.com/package/recharts